a3X3k/MemLabs/Lab 2/readme.md

 ![](https://github.com/a3X3k/MemLabs/blob/main/Lab%202/Assets/7.png)

-- Now we got the physical address of the file and so that we shall dump the file using the physical address as offset.
+- Now we got the physical address of the file and so that we shall dump the file using the physical address as an offset.

 ```
 /mnt/e/Tools/V.exe -f "Lab 2.raw" --profile=Win7SP1x64 dumpfiles -Q 0x000000003fb112a0 -D .